 Posted Dec 19, 2008

-The tragedy is that the same defenses that enable us to survive the emotional pain of childhood and existential despair are not only maladaptive and limit our personal potential for living a full life, but they inevitably lead to negative behaviors toward others thereby perpetuating the cycle of destructiveness.
-Paradoxically, ideologies and religious beliefs that are a source of spiritual comfort, relief from a sense of aloneness and interpersonal distress also polarize people one against the other.
+The tragedy is that the same defenses that enable us to survive the emotional pain of childhood and existential despair are not only maladaptive and limit our personal potential for living a full life, but they inevitably lead to negative behaviors toward others, thereby perpetuating a cycle of destruction.
+Paradoxically, ideologies and religious beliefs that are a source of spiritual comfort, relief from a sense of aloneness and interpersonal distress also polarize people against one other.
 Threatened by people with different customs and belief systems, we mistakenly feel that we must overpower or destroy them.

 With all of the advances of science and technology, if one takes a proper look at the world situation today, one must consider it to be utter madness.
 Millions go hungry, genocide reaches epic proportions, ethnic strife and prejudice are omnipresent, there is mass killing in the name of religion and warfare remains a viable solution to our differences.
 With better, more efficient weapons and less reason, and technology outrunning rationality, human existence on the planet may well be extinguished.

-Feeling and compassion are a significant part of our human heritage, but when faced with overwhelming primal pain, we develop defenses to minimize our suffering.
-Cut off from our feelings, we are desensitized to ourselves and are more likely to become self destructive or act out aggression toward others.
+Feelings and compassion are a significant part of our human heritage, but when faced with overwhelming primal pain, we develop defenses to minimize our suffering.
+Cut off from our feelings, we are desensitized to ourselves and are more likely to become self-destructive or act aggressively toward others.
 To alter this negative legacy requires a depth of psychological knowledge and compassion as well as the belief and fortitude to pursue this endeavor against all odds.

 In this regard, comprehending the issues involved in philosophizing about an ethical approach to life necessitates a deep knowledge of human psychology and especially the importance of understanding defense formation.
 Defenses formed in childhood as a necessity for psychological survival also preclude to varying degrees the formation and living out of a truly moral existence.
-Personal damage caused by excessive criticality, rejection or outright hostility on the part of parents predispose children to become adults that are hurtful to others.
+Personal damage caused by excessive criticism, rejection, or outright hostility on the part of parents predisposes children to become adults that are hurtful to others.
 There is no way to become innocently defended unless a person lived in total isolation.
-Whether we are aware or not, the ways we distrust and distort other people does significant damage.
+Whether we are aware or not, the ways we distrust and distort other people do significant damage.
 It hurts those closest to us, in particular our children, and then extends outward.

 In conclusion, society represents a pooling of individual psychological defenses, and it is these defenses and their subsequent damage to other people that is perpetuated in the world at large.
-It is manifested in a failure to achieve empathy and compassion for others, outright prejudice, ethnic cleansing and religious warfare.
-The appropriate education about our psychological defenses, how they are formed and how they function is essential to achieving insight into the subject of ethics.
-It is unlikely that a person, who lives harmoniously within him/herself, is not defensive and respects other people; would raise a hand to inflict damage on others.
-People with an open, feeling orientation can shape a peaceful world that illustrates concern and equality for all.
+It is manifested in a failure to achieve empathy and compassion for others, outright prejudice, ethnic cleansing, and religious warfare.
+The appropriate education about our psychological defenses, how they are formed, and how they function is essential to achieving insight into the subject of ethics.
+People with an open orientation can shape a peaceful world that illustrates concern and equality for all.